x64dbg/docs/commands/breakpoints-conditional/GetBreakpointHitCount.md

 # GetBreakpointHitCount

-Get the hit counter of the breakpoint.
+Gets the hit counter of a breakpoint.

 ## arguments

-[arg1]: The address of an existing software breakpoint.
+arg1: The address of the breakpoint.

 ## result

 `$result` will be set to the current value of the hit counter.